What Is a Business Credit Card and How Does It Work?

 Fees

-Credit cards can come with fees – from annual fees to late fees.
+Credit cards can come with fees, such as annual and late fees.
 Understanding a card’s fee structure can help you find a card that makes sense for you.
 If you’re considering a business card with an annual fee, decide whether the card’s benefits are worth the cost.

 Features and rewards